guidoschmidt/hicetnunc.wiki.backup/How-to-swap-🔃.md

 ### Help, my wallet is giving me an `insufficient funds available` error!
 You might be trying to swap more editions than you minted, or your object is still for sale and you need to cancel it first.

+### How can I track what I've sold?

+You can use (HICTORY)[hictory.xyz] by Leith Ben Abdessalem: An easy to read transaction history.

+### How can I get notifications for when I sell something?

+You can use the [Telegram Notifier Bot](https://tzsnt.fr/) to get a notification everytime something sells.

 ***